 Another contract forming a portion of layer eight provides a \$69 million limit in excess of a \$2.75 billion retention, is 100% placed, and expires May 31, 2019.
 Reinsurance limits of 5% of \$1.25 billion in excess of \$2.75 billion are deemed in place and inure to the benefit of this contract.
-In addition, recoveries from contracts in layers 6 through and including layer 8 inure to the benefit of this contract.
+Recoveries from contracts in layers 6 through and including layer 8 inure to the benefit of this contract, as this multiple peril contract provides coverage for perils not reinsured in portions of layers seven and eight.
 The contract does not include a reinstatement of limits.